Nord-Trøndelag Hospital Trust

 Nord-Trøndelag Health Trust (Helse Nord-Trøndelag HF) is a health trust that is subordinate to the Central Norway Regional Health Authority that operates the public specialist health care in Nord-Trøndelag county, Norway.

-It includes the two hospitals Levanger Hospital and Namsos Hospital, the district psychiatric centres in Stjørdal and Kolvereid, and the patient transport system throughout the county.
-The trust also has medical clinics in Stjørdal and Steinkjer.
+It includes the two hospitals Levanger Hospital and Namsos Hospital, the district psychiatric centres in Stjørdalshalsen and Kolvereid, and the patient transport system throughout the county.
+The trust also has medical clinics in Stjørdalshalsen and Steinkjer.
 The trust has about 2,500 employees and has about 200,000 patient contacts per year.